wpovernight/strauss/README.md

 The following configuration is inferred:

-- `target_directory` defines the directory the files will be copied to
+- `target_directory` defines the directory the files will be copied to, default `vendor-prefixed`
 - `namespace_prefix` defines the default string to prefix each namespace with
 - `classmap_prefix` defines the default string to prefix class names in the global namespace
 - `packages` is the list of packages to process.
 If absent, all packages in the `require` key of your `composer.json` are included